domvwt/pandas-downcast/README.md

 # >>> 1e-05
 ```

-Tolerance can be set at module level or passed in function arguments:
+Tolerance can be set at module level or passed in function arguments.

 ```python
 pdc.options.ATOL = 1e-10